cheqd/cheqd-node/architecture/adr-list/adr-010-did-resolution.md

 First, let's look at the discrepancies between the DID Doc model stored in the ledger and the format from the specification.
 Data is written to the ledger based on protobuffs, which is due to the use of the Cosmos framework.
 However, according to the specification, DID Doc must be provided in JSON format, which provides more features that are not achievable in protobuffs.
 Therefore, a new DID resolver is needed.

-## Decision

-Add a new web application for did-resolver

 Inconsistencies between DIDDoc from the ledger and specification that should be corrected:

 - Rename "context" to "@context" - will be done on the ledger side